 Think – Roll-on mental alertness for when your mind is feeling a bit stressed or overwhelmed, this soothing blend is the one for you.
 It combines 100% natural pure essential oils with a carrier, to help increase concentration and stimulate the mind.
 Think is a soothing and refreshing blend of essential oils of balancing Lavender, stimulating Lemon, memory-enhancing Basil and Rosemary essential oils.

-To stay invigorated and on the ball, use the recipe below:
+To stay invigorated and on the ball, use the recipe below.
+In a 10ml dropper bottle use:

 Blend all the oils well in the bottle and push in the dropper cap.
 Use up to 8 drops at a time in a vaporiser.

-For a beautiful citrus aroma that can help to keep you and your family healthy, use the recipe below:
+For a beautiful citrus aroma that can help to keep you and your family healthy, use the recipe below.
+In a 10ml dropper bottle use:

 Blend all the oils well in the bottle and push in the dropper cap.
 Use up to 8 drops at a time in a vaporiser and on cotton wool balls around the home.

-This recipe will help to keep your skin smooth and soft and looking beautiful:
+This recipe will help to keep your skin smooth and soft and looking beautiful.
+In a 100ml jar use the following recipe:

 Put the blending cream into the 100ml jar and stir round to soften.
 Add the rosehip and stir again, then add the hydrolat and mix well.
 Finally add the essential oils in the order they are written in the recipe and stir well.
 Clean the edges of the pot and put on the lid.
 Use morning and evening after cleansing.